neelsoumya/basic_statistics/README.md

 This material can also be used by working professionals or lay people who want to learn the basics of data science, statistics and machine learning.

-* Type 1 and Type 2 errors and p value
+* Type 1 errors, Type 2 errors and p value

     * https://youtu.be/Hdbbx7DIweQ